rydmike/rydmike.github.io/blog_layout_and_theming.md

 web like layout in Flutter.

 A layout that is centered and
 width constrained.
-This keeps a reasonable max column width, also on very wide screens.
+This keeps a reasonable max column width on the content, also on very wide screens.
 This makes the content easier to read, since it never expands to fill the max width of typically very wide desktop screens.

-A solution, where wrapping the child body content like this, is presented:
+A solution, where wrapping the child body content like this, is presented by
+Andrea:

 ![image](https://user-images.githubusercontent.com/39990307/138179067-83b6065d-b90b-4766-8352-05e91b7fc778.png)
 _**Shown Web style constrained center layout.**_

-This works and produces the desired result in the example.
+This works well and produces the desired result in the example.
 But, what happens if we use this approach with scrolling content?

-How have you solved this layout?
-Do you have the perfect solution?
-If you do, please let me know.

 ## What is wrong with the above solution?